-The Santa Clara Valley Water District, with a history dating back to 1929, manages an integrated water resources system that includes the supply of clean, safe water, flood protection and stewardship of streams on behalf of Santa Clara County’s 1.9 million residents.
+The Santa Clara Valley Water District, now know as Valley Water, has a history dating back to 1929.
+We manage an integrated water resources system that includes the supply of clean, safe water, flood protection and stewardship of streams on behalf of Santa Clara County’s 1.9 million residents.

 Please note commenting guidelines:

 We welcome your comments as a means of chiming in on the conversation, suggesting improvements, and sharing your own experiences.
 To keep our community focused, we have set some guidelines:

 Please respect your fellow readers and exercise appropriate restraint in drafting and submitting a post.
 In that regard, Valley Water reserves its right to delete any post that contains language or imagery which: is off-topic, is false, defamatory or misleading; compromises public safety or operations, disparages a group or individual on the basis of ethnicity, race, gender, religion, age, disability or sexual orientation,• is commercial, contravenes law, contains spam, invades personal privacy, has sexual content, is obscene, includes any link(s) to another site not belonging to the District, or infringes on a copyright or other proprietary right.
 Comments and postings by third parties may not reflect the opinions or positions of Valley Water.